katmore/shrturl/README.txt

 				where 'abc' is the short code provided by previous call to short API

 		2) on the API FQD use as described in usage section
+			* in API requets to obtain a short code ensure that: provide a url_base parameter in query that corresponds to the 'end use' FQD that is set in your shrt-config-example.php
+			* for example: